Doctoral Program in Psychology (Ph.D.)

 What are the minimum requirements for admission?

 There are no specific minimum requirements.
-Submission of GRE scores is optional.
+Submission of GRE scores is not required/not accepted for the Clinical program; submission of GRE scores is required for the Cognitive, Developmental, and Social programs.
 Transcripts of all previous college and university work (graduate and undergraduate).
-We take a holistic approach to admissions, considering and weighing many factors, such as GRE scores, undergraduate GPA (and graduate GPA, if applicable), rigor of coursework, research experience and accomplishments, recommendation letters, pre-clinical experience, professional and diversity statements, and fit with faculty research interests.
+We take a holistic approach to admissions, considering and weighing many factors, such as GRE scores (for the Cognitive, Developmental, and Social programs), undergraduate GPA (and graduate GPA, if applicable), rigor of coursework, research experience and accomplishments, recommendation letters, pre-clinical experience, professional and diversity statements, and fit with faculty research interests.
 For the clinical psychology program, additional statistics about the program can be found on the clinical area page.

 Will prior research experience help my chances of admission?